Check out the latest news about hemp here in the USA at the bottom of the page.

 The conclusion in the book The Emperor Wears No Clothes is: “If all fossil fuels and their derivatives, as well as the deforestation of trees for paper and agriculture, are banned from use in order to save the planet and reverse the greenhouse effect:Then there is only one known annually renewable natural resource able to provide the overall majority of our paper, textiles and food, meet all the worlds transportation, home and inductrial energy needs, to reduce pollution, rebuild the soil and clean the atmosphere, all at the same time, our old stand-by that did it all before: Cannabis Hemp!”

 Why Industrial Hemp is so Important Today: Understand the difference between marijuana and industrial hemp, some history, plant itself and uses today.
-Why fiber artists should love working and using hemp.
+Why Hemp is very important to our environment as well as our fiber industry.

 HEMP AS A FIBER